SoLo Funds payday loan alternative review

 “The short term, single elimination design of the platform is to teach our members to only request what they can realistically afford to pay back in a short period of time,” Holoway says.

 The short term is also meant to help ensure borrowers are certain they can repay the loan.
-Especially during the coronavirus outbreak, when income is especially unstable for some Americans.

 “Our users have stated that they cannot foresee what their financial situations may be long term so they would rather take what they need when they have more confidence in repayment,” says Holoway.
 “A short loan duration allows for more predictability and clarity.”